dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/README.md

 ### [Further Reading](https://github.com/dzeke/ColoradoRiverCollaborate/raw/refs/heads/main/LakeMeadWaterConservationProgramAnalysis/LakeMeadWaterConservationProgramAnalysis.docx) (Github)

 ## Overview
-The purpose of this tool is to give users the opportunity to experiment with a Lake Mead Water Bank.
+The purpose of this immerisve online collaborative model is to give collaborators the opportunity to experiment with a Lake Mead Water Bank.
 The Bank works on the principles of **A) Divide reservoir inflow**, **B. Subtract evaporation**, and **C) Users consume and conserve within their available water**, others choices, and real-time discussion of choices.
 We see uses of the tool for two purposes:

 1. As researchers we want to learn: Why basin partners choose assumptions and how extreme; *Why* and *how* basin partners manage their risk of uncertain future water supply; Which new insights they take from a model session.